AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

 which runs the client.
 The server log file name is “server.log” and the client’s is “client{ID}.log” where {ID} is the client’s identifier.

+## How to run

+I’ve run the project on **IntelliJ IDEA** on **Windows 10** using **Java JDK 18**.
+The project depends on _apache.logging.log4j.core 2.20_ and _JUnit5.8.1_.
+If you want to run on another OS you will have to change the process builder command in _Main.java_ according to the OS.

+To run the client, the client’s jar file must be created.
+I’ve configured the IDE to create the client.jar which you might need to set it.
+The jar is by default created in the artifact path.
+The process builder uses the default artifact path to run the command from.
+Just change it if the jar isn’t in its default location according to the location of the jar.

+The RMI registry runs on localhost on a separate process created by Main.java.
+If it’s already running on a different machine.
+You will have to change the _Main.java_ to locate it using its IP and port number.
+You will also have to configure the _SSH_ between the machine running the RMI registry process.

+**Steps:**
+   1) The initial graph file must have the same format and MUST exist in the resources directory.
+   2) Configure _the system.properties_ which MUST exist in the
+   resources and must be as following:
+      1) All the properties must be set in the file with the same format.
+      2) _server.shortestPathAlgorithm_ property must be set to be {“_stateless_”, “_stateful_”, “_memoized_”}.
+      3) The number of threads must be less than or equal to the minimum number of query operations to parallelize.
+This is to avoid runtime errors.
+   3) Build the client jar (it must be located in the default artifact path or change the path as mentioned above).
+   4) Run Main.java